120 East First Street

 The District will work toward assisting students in the self-management of their chronic health condition based upon the student's knowledge level and skill by:

-a) Adequately training all staff involved in the care of the child;
+a) Adequately training all staff involved in the care of the child, as appropriate;

 b) Assuring the availability of the necessary equipment and/or medications;

 c) Providing appropriately trained licensed persons as required by law;

 d) Developing an emergency plan for the student; and